Last updated on March 13th, 2022

 From the valley, break through the mountain pass and tumble down to Hatiheu Bay.
 I think it’s safe to say the panoramic views from up here top those we just saw a few kilometers earlier.
 What do you think?

-Snake your way down to Hatiheu Village and stroll through ‘main street’, home to more tiki statues than residents.
+Drive back and enter Hatiheu Village.
+Go for a stroll on ‘main street’, home to more tiki statues than residents.
 Nothing much happens here aside from copra production and the Catholic church, which you should totally step inside to check out.
+If you haven’t brought a picnic lunch with you, the village is a good place to buy sandwiches and eat them on the beach or for later in Anaho Bay.

 The village does have one trick up its sleeve.
 Its black sand beach backed by the basaltic cliffs we just admired from atop, is one of the most iconic Nuku Hiva shots you can take.
 Here’s a little hint for you: it’s at its full glory during low tide.
 Funny enough, locals somehow hoisted a statue of the Virgin Mary to the top of the cliffs back in 1872.
 Must have been one sweaty task!

-Most island tours finish off at Hatiheu, but if you were smart enough to go with Alvane, the fun is just beginning.
+Most island tours finish off at Hatiheu, but if you were smart enough to go with Alvane Alvarado from Pension Kuku’u (or if you rented your own 4X4 for the day), the fun is just beginning.
 Not too far from the center of the village, you’ll hit the trailhead to Anaho Bay.
-You can hike this on your own if you’re exploring Nuku Hiva with a set of wheels (check out the Nuku Hiva Travel Guide for more info on that).
+You can hike this on your own or with a guide.

 The hike begins with a climb to the mountain pass, where you’ll catch your first glimpse of this magical bay.
 I told you, the views just keep getting better and better.